zarf-dev/proposals/0053-bundle-format/README.md

 **Risk**: Online profile depends on public Sigstore infrastructure availability.

 **Mitigation**:
-- Default to airgap profile (no dependency)
-- Hybrid profile with graceful fallback for intermittent connectivity
-- Document private Sigstore deployment for enterprises
 - Timeouts and retry logic for network operations
 - Option to disable transparency log even in online profile